 Ergonomic and Assistive Technology to Support Employment

-The Technology@Work Program supports people with functional limitations who have workplace barriers in British Columbia who require Assistive Technology for employment or volunteer activities.
+The Technology@Work Program supports people who have a work related barrier due to a disability or a functional limitation and who require Assistive Technology for employment or volunteer activities in British Columbia.

 If you are an employer, please visit our Technology@Work Employer Services page.

 - Work with you and your employer to find the best solution to remove a barrier for you in the workplace

 - Help you determine the Assistive Technology equipment, products, and services that will allow you to better perform your job tasks

 - Help to navigate you to other services and supports in the community to assist you in your employment situation